Thisted Municipality: Thy

 Thisted municipality is roughly identical with the traditional district of Thy, except that the municipality includes a small portion of the district Hanherred, but not the southernmost peninsula of Thy, Thyholm.

 Potential name change

 In November 2023, the municipal council voted, by 17 to 10, to advance with a proposal to change the name of the municipality to Thy Municipality.
-The next step is to have a feel among the citizens to see whether it should be changed.
-A final decision is set to take place on February 27, 2024.
+The next step was to have a feel among the citizens to see whether it should be changed.
+A final decision was set to take place on February 27, 2024.

+The proposal was then rejected in a digital citizen consultation by 62.5 % of the participants.
+The turnout was 54 %.
+Following this, the municipality dropped the proposal.

 Politics

 Municipal council

 Thisted's municipal council consists of 27 members, elected every four years.